Design principles of transcription factors with intrinsically disordered regions: Abstract

 \section{Abstract}

 Transcription Factors (TFs) are proteins crucial for regulating gene expression.
-Effective regulation requires the TFs to rapidly bind to the correct target, enabling the cell to respond timely to various stimuli such as nutrient availability or toxin presence.
-At the same time, the search process is limited by slow diffusive movement and `false' targets in DNA -- segments of DNA sequences that are similar to the true target.
-In eukaryotic cells most TFs have an Intrinsically Disordered Region (IDR), which is a long, flexible polymeric tail comprised of hundreds of amino acids.
-Recent experimental findings indicate that the IDR of certain TFs plays a crucial role in the search process.
+Effective regulation requires the TFs to rapidly bind to their correct target, enabling the cell to respond efficiently to stimuli such as nutrient availability or the presence of toxins.
+However, the search process is hindered by slow diffusive movement and the presence of `false' targets -- DNA segments that are similar to the true target.
+In eukaryotic cells, most TFs contain an Intrinsically Disordered Region (IDR), which is \WJ{commonly assumed to behave as} a long, flexible polymeric tail composed of hundreds of amino acids.
+Recent experimental findings indicate that the IDR of certain TFs plays a pivotal role in the search process.
 However, the principles underlying the IDR's role remain unclear.
 Here, we reveal key design principles of the IDR related to TF binding affinity and search time.
-Our results indicate a significant enhancement in both of these aspects attributed to the presence of the IDR.
-Additionally, we propose experiments to verify these theoretical predictions. \\
+Our results demonstrate that the IDR significantly enhances both of these aspects.
+Furthermore, our model shows good agreement with experimental results, and we propose further experiments to validate the model's predictions.